au706600/GUI-for-Object-Detection-Using-WiFi-Signals/README.md

 ## 📘 Project Description

 This project is a Flask-based web GUI for visualizing object detection using WiFi signals and Reconfigurable Intelligent Surfaces (RIS).
 It enables users to simulate signal reflections, estimate object positions using MSE, and visualize the results through plots, histograms, and ROC curves.
-The Target-Absent vs Target-Present Histogram and Simulated
-ROC curves are used to evaluate, whether or not, there is an object present at the estimated coordinate through evaluating the performance of the detector (See **Algorithms and Methods** section).
+The **Target-Absent vs Target-Present Histogram** and **ROC curve** are used to evaluate, whether or not, there is an object present at the estimated coordinate through evaluating the performance of the detector (See **Algorithms and Methods** section).
 By having the two statistical methods, it essentially helps us compare the performance of our detection algorithm.

 ## ⚙️ System Description

-The system involves a 2D indoor channel model with a transmitter (TX) with M antennas, an object with unknown position, located inside a 2D plane and a Reconfigurable Intelligent Surfaces (RIS) with N antennas, whose phase shifts can be designed to enhance the signal strength and thus the signal performance.
+The system simulates a 2D indoor channel model with:
+- A **transmitter (TX)** equipped with `M` antennas.
+- A **target object** with unknown position on a 2D plane.
+- A **Reconfigurable Intelligent Surface (RIS)** with `N` elements, designed to reflect signals using phase shifts.

 The RIS act as the passive element that reflects the signal to the object of interest with applied phase shifts, which enables the possibility of detecting changes.

 In our project, we only consider a single transmitter and RIS at locations (3,0) and (0,3), respectively for the sake of simplicity.